library(recipes) # For data preprocessing

 )

-Retrieving Split Points and Creating Bins
+Extracting Split Points and Constructing Final Bins

 # Extract split points from the model